EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Method

-meaning that after using the head $\ell$, there is at most a proportion $\sum_{j= \ell + 1 }^{M} \hat{\varepsilon}^{j} $ of the data that remains to classify.
+\end{theorem} The above statement means that after using the head $\ell$, there is at most a proportion $\sum_{j= \ell + 1 }^{M} \hat{\varepsilon}^{j} $ of the data that remains to classify.
 This result will be illustrated in the next section through numerical experiments.